 - Complete a WSU Study Abroad application by the deadline

 Note: Different program types may have additional requirements or require a higher GPA.
-The Global Learning Department will check GPA and the student’s WSU conduct record before approving a study abroad experience.
+Global Learning will check GPA and the student’s WSU conduct record before approving a study abroad experience.

 Studies show there are many benefits to study abroad.

 - Results in higher GPA and retention rates compared to students who stay on campus

 - Meets WSU’s strategic goal to graduate globally minded citizens